 If you are experiencing issues connecting to the internet we recommend you restart your PC by going to Start, clicking the Power button, then choosing Restart (not Shut down).

 If you have not yet installed this update, you can temporarily block it using the Show or Hide Updates Tool.
-If you have installed it and are facing this issue, the following troubleshooting steps might help you fix it.
+If you have installed it and are experiencing this issue, the following troubleshooting steps may help you resolve it.

-Cannot access the Internet after installing Cumulative Update in Windows 11/10
+Cannot access Internet after installing Cumulative Update in Windows 11

 1] Restart the PC